Qunity: A Unified Language for Quantum and Classical Computing (Extended Version): Full Compilation

-First, we construct the direct sum injections, used in several of the higher-level circuits.
-Throughout this section, we write the number of prep, flag, and garbage wires as $n\subcap{p}$, $n\subcap{f}$, and $n\subcap{g}$, respectively.
+Next, we construct the direct sum injections, used in several of the higher-level circuits.
+Throughout the rest of this section, we write the number of prep, flag, and garbage wires as $n\subcap{p}$, $n\subcap{f}$, and $n\subcap{g}$, respectively, and we use $C(E)$ to denote the low-level unitary qubit operator that implements the high-level Kraus operator $E$.

 \begin{lemma} It is always possible to implement the direct sum injections $\msem{\lef{T_0}{T_1}}$ and $\msem{\rit{T_0}{T_1}}$. \end{lemma} \begin{proof} First, one can implement the operator $\lef{T_0}{T_1} : \Hilb(T_0) \to \Hilb(T_0) \oplus \Hilb(T_1)$ using $n\subcap{p} = 1 + \max\{\size(T_0), \size(T_1)\} - \size(T_0)$ and $n\subcap{f} = 0$ with this circuit: